 Yorkshire Terriers are small, energetic, friendly dogs.
-They can be fun if treated properly, but they can also be loud and moody when annoyed.
+They can be fun if appropriately treated, but they can be loud and moody when annoyed.

-Yorkshire Terriers are small, intelligent, and bold dogs perfect for small houses.
+Yorkshire Terriers are small, intelligent, bold dogs perfect for small houses.
 However, do not let the size fool you.
-Petting these dogs can be troublesome if you do not know about their traits and do not pet them right.
+Petting these dogs can be troublesome if you do not know their traits and do not put them right.

-Experienced Yorkshire owners know that it can be difficult at first, but once you have the basics, you will love your new pet.
+Experienced Yorkshire owners know it can be difficult initially, but once you have the basics, you will love your new pet.

 Origin and Physical Traits of Yorkshire Terriers

-The breeds that came out were named Paisley terrier, Scottish terrier, and many other terriers.
-But since all of them grew up in Yorkshire, the names changed into Yorkshire Terriers or Yorkies for short.
+The breeds that came out were named Paisley terrier, Scottish terrier, and many others.
+But since they grew up in Yorkshire, the names changed to Yorkshire Terriers or Yorkies.

 These dogs are the smallest of all terrier species.
 They have a long fur coat surrounding their body.
 The fur is glossy, colorful, and has a smooth texture.
 On average, they weigh about 3.2 kg, and their height is around 8 to 9 inches.